-In a time when the face of education is constantly changing, it is a privilege to be part of this journey as Principal of Newton International School D Ring.
-Being part of the management team over the past 8 years has been an honour and looking back I am amazed at how far we have all come.
+It is a privilege to be part of this journey as Principal of Newton International School D Ring.
+Being part of the management team over the past 9 years has been an honour and looking back I am amazed at how far we have all come.

 Established in 2007 Newton International School D Ring is a British International School with both British Schools Overseas and Qatar National Schools Accreditation.
 We teach the English National Curriculum alongside the Qatar National Curriculum in Arabic, Islamic and Qatar History catering to over 1,100 students from Foundation One to Year 8.